simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 I knew full well we were taking the same route now, and at the very least there would be an awkward conversation coming.
 But once again I pushed back against my gravitation towards solitude and leaned into what fate was passing my way.

 "Morning Rouven.
-I've actually decided to take the same route as you now, fancy joining forces?"
+I've actually decided to take the same route as you now, fancy joining forces?"<br />
 "Yes, zat vood be very well"

 I hate to admit it but there was a straw that broke the camel's back in me deciding to ask.
 Phone battery is a precious resource out in the barren wilderness, and my phone was my navigation device.

 "Do you have the route mapped out?"
-I asked.
+I asked.<br />

-"Yes, I have synced my Komoot account to zee Garmin and all iz vedy".
+"Yes, I have synced my Komoot account to zee Garmin and all iz vedy".<br />
 I stared blankly for a second wondering whether to ask for some elaboration, but concluded the 'Yes' was enough for me.
 "Great, I'll follow you" I said, switching my phone to airplane mode and storing it away.

 As soon as we set off I knew I'd made the right decision.
 Rouven set a pace which I now would argue strongly is the correct way to bike pack...
 Slooooowwww.
 Left to my own devices, like the previous day, I would push myself to maximum capacity at every turn, driven by the un-shiftable desire to arrive.
 Life's a journey, not a destination, a classic piece of wisdom I expect most would agree with, but putting it into practice is actually quite hard.
 The drive to finish something is a big part of the drive to do anything in the first place, right?